-Since returning to NZ in 2005, Milligan has concentrated on producing.
-Many of her projects relate to her heritage (Milligan is Ngāti Porou on her mother's side).
-Among them are big screen Māori-language drama Whiria (written by Rawiri Paratene and Ngāpuhi elder Patu Hohepa), 2010 telemovie Nights in the Garden of Spain (she produced the Witi Ihimaera story adaptation with Nicole Hoey) and a number of documentaries.
+Since returning to New Zealand in 2005, Milligan has concentrated on producing.
+Many of her projects relate to her heritage (she is Ngāti Porou on her mother's side) — including feature-length documentaries, a long in development te reo feature, and 2010 TV movie Nights in the Garden of Spain (aka Kawa).
+The latter stars Calvin Tuteao as a married man struggling to reveal he is gay.
+Milligan produced with Nicole Hoey.

 Conbrio website.
 Accessed 20 July 2020

 Trisha Dunleavy, Ourselves in Primetime - A History of New Zealand Television Drama (Auckland University Press, 2005)